KostasStefanidis/Semantic-Segmentation/README.md

 - -n : The name the model will have
 - -b : The type of backbone that will be used for the model.
 ```
-> ./train.sh -d /path/to/dataset -t DeepLabV3 -n MyDeepLabV3 -b EfficientNetV2
+> ./train.sh -d /path/to/dataset -t DeepLabV3plus -n MyDeepLabV3plus -b EfficientNetV2
 ```
-This script invokes the python scirpts and also adds all the logs and predictions of the given model to a zip archive
+This script invokes the python scirpts and also adds all the logs and predictions of the given model to a zip archive.